Take a ‘Swedish Fika’ break in Haga

 At Universeum you can find a rainforest, a huge aquarium and a variety of exotic animals and plants – all under one roof.

-Shop for Gothenburg designs
+Shop for Gothenburg design

 Local clothing brands, second-hand items and interior design are just some of the many treasures you can find while exploring the city.
+Up for a daytrip?
+Check out Spinneriet in Lindome – a design centre filled with design shops, art dealers and Sweden’s only vinyl factory.

 Indulge in seafood